hmrc/aws-lambda-telescope-msk/Kafka.md

-The high watermark offset is the offset of the last message th at was successfully copied to all of the log’s replicas.
+The high watermark offset is the offset of the last message that was successfully copied to all of the log’s replicas.

 Note